 - The project should meet a need in the community.
 The project can be someone else's idea, but it must be planned, organized, and implemented by you.

 - You must plan your project carefully, identifying those whom you will help, those who will help you, and those who will work with you to complete the project.

 - A Silver Award should be completed as an individual, or in a small group of two to four people total.
 If you work in a small group, each of you must be responsible for one specific piece of the project, and each must spend the full number of required hours on your portion of the project.

-- Projects must adhere to all GSUSA and council standards.
+- Projects must adhere to all Girl Scouts of the USA and Council standards.
 You should consult Volunteer Essentials and the Safety Activity Checkpoints.
 Please remember to pay particular attention to the sections on permission slips, food allergies, and having a first aider present at your event.

 - You may begin working on the prerequisites as soon as you bridge to or register as a Girl Scout Cadette.

-- The Silver Award project is approved by the troop advisor using this tool.
-It does not need council approval.
+- The Silver Award Take Action Project is approved by the troop advisor using this tool.
+It does not need Council approval.
 However, if a troop advisor has questions about whether a project is appropriate or should be approved, she/he may contact the Teen Program Specialist at firstname.lastname@example.org

-- Return completed form to any GSCNC Shop to purchase the Girl Scout Silver Award pin.
-As of October 1, 2014, we will also require you to include a copy of your approval email that is generated from the Online Approval Tool.
+- Return completed form to any Girl Scouts Nation's Capital Shop to purchase the Girl Scout Silver Award pin.
+As of March 17, 2015, we will also require you to include a copy of your approval confirmation that is generated from the Online Approval Tool.

-- A list of girls who have completed the requirements for the Silver Award is published in the GSCNC Award Yearbook each spring.
-The deadline for submission of forms if a girl wishes to be listed in the yearbook is March 15 of each year.
+- A list of girls who have completed the requirements for the Silver Award is published in the Girl Scouts Nation's Capital Award Yearbook each spring.
+The deadline for submission of forms if a girl wishes to be listed in the yearbook is March 16, 2015.